 All healthcare professionals have a legal duty to provide the highest quality of medical care possible and to do all that they can to ensure the safety of their patients.
-These professionals go through several years of schooling, residencies, and training in the accepted standards of medical care for their fields.
+These professionals go through many years of schooling, residencies and training in the accepted standards of medical care for their fields.
 The healthcare providers who specialize in childbirth have a duty to be aware of how to anticipate, identify, and respond to potential birth complications.

 Parents of children with birth injuries often wonder if their healthcare provider could be at fault for causing the injury.
 In order to determine this, it’s necessary to have your medical records and other evidence reviewed by a qualified medical expert with similar qualifications as your healthcare provider.
-If this medical expert determines that your healthcare provider failing to meet the standard of care, your provider may be considered medically negligent.
+If this medical expert determines that your healthcare provider failed to meet the standard of care, your provider may be considered medically negligent.

 Some examples of medical negligence which commonly contribute to birth injuries include:

 - Failure to identify and treat fetal distress, such as oxygen deprivation

 - Failure to perform a c-section or performing one too late

 - Errors using delivery tools (e.g. forceps, vacuums, etc.)

 - Failure to diagnose and treat maternal health problems, like high blood pressure

 - Prescribing a drug with harmful side effects for the developing child

 If you suspect that your child’s injury may be the result of medical negligence, our resourceful North Dakota birth injury lawyers can help your family find answers.